 From the moment she was charged with importing cannabis, imprisoned and ordered to stand trial, the case of Schapelle Corby quickly became Australia’s national fixation.

-And even today, more than 14 years on from Corby’s sentencing, the case continues to divide Australians.
+And even today, 15 years on from Corby’s sentencing, the case continues to divide Australians.

-Schapelle Corby speaks to Kyle and Jackie O amid her return to Australia in 2017.
+Schapelle Corby speaks to Kyle and Jackie O upon her return to Australia in 2017.
 Post continues after video.

 What did Schapelle Corby do?

 Schapelle Corby first made headlines in October 2004 when she was caught carrying 4.2kg of cannabis at Denpasar’s Ngurah Rai Airport after flying from Brisbane to Bali with her brother and two friends.